 Meal maker curry which is also called Soya Chunks curry is a protein-rich, flavor-filled savory Indian dish.
 Soya chunks cooked along with onions, tomatoes, and Indian spices make this curry flavorsome and irresistibly delicious.
-This meal maker curry is a tasty, healthy, and nutritious dish that tastes best when served with chapati, roti, or rice dishes.
-This is a perfect alternate meat for vegan and vegetarian lovers.
+This meal maker curry is a tasty, healthy, and nutritious side dish that tastes best when served with chapati, roti, or rice dishes.
+This is a perfect alternate meat for vegan and vegetarian lovers for lunch and dinner.

 What is Meal Maker?